Champagne Salon

 The 1997 Le Mesnil blanc de blancs made entirely from Chardonnay.

-Champagne Salon is a small producer of Champagne made in the blanc de blancs style.
+Champagne Salon is a small producer of Champagne made only in the blanc de blancs style.
 Salon, along with Delamotte, is part of the Laurent-Perrier group since 1989.

 History

 Champagne Salon was founded by Eugène Aimé Salon in the early 20th century.
 Salon was convinced that the Chardonnay grapes from the Le Mesnil-sur-Oger vineyards could produce wine with favorable levels of finesse and elegance without the need to add Pinot noir or Pinot Meunier.
 Around the turn of the 20th century, Salon began producing a Chardonnay-only cuvée that he shared privately with friends.
 The first commercial vintage of Champagne Salon was in 1921 and by 2006, the house has released only 37 vintages under the Salon label.
 Following Eugène Aimé Salon's death in 1943, his sister inherited the company which was eventually sold to Laurent-Perrier in 1989.
 Since then, Salon is effectively part of the combined Salon-Delamotte house.